riceissa/issarice.com/wiki/my-apathy-and-altruism.md

 title: My apathy and altruism
 ---

+*Note: For now this is just a rant without much substance.
+Please don't take it very seriously.*

 I feel I should clarify a certain internal tension people might observe in me, namely that on one hand, I participate in seemingly altruistic activities, have an interest in altruism, might appear friendly, etc.,